← Back to blog

 The starting point

-The creator — a daily news podcast with 3 years of back-catalogue episodes — launched a YouTube channel with zero subscribers in January 2026.
+The creator - a daily news podcast with 3 years of back-catalog episodes - launched a YouTube channel with zero subscribers in January 2026.
 The goal: hit the YouTube Partner Program threshold (1,000 subs, 4,000 watch hours) as fast as possible.

 40